JosephJMWalker-MBA/Call-To-The-Faithful/README.md

 - **Update Profile** – indicates that parish profile import is on the roadmap.
 - **Manage Volunteers** – confirms with the user before showing a placeholder message.

 Each item currently surfaces a short message after selection so testers understand that the action is a no-op while we wire up the real integrations.
+Confirm-required actions (`Ring Bells`, `Manage Volunteers`) present a lightweight confirmation dialog before showing their placeholder message so early testers can experience the intended flow without side effects.

 ## Follow-up tasks